daniel-enqz/daniel-enqz/some_code_exercises/README.md

 </p>

 ## Running Time Rules (fastest(1) to slower(6)) (VARIES DEPENDING ON THE INPUT) ⏩
-1. Constant functions `37`
+1. O(1)
-   - For example when you find in first itaration, we say O(1)
+   - When you find in first itaration

 3. Logarithmic functions `log n`
    - When an algorithm decreases the magnitude of its input size each time.
    - Time increases lineary, while input(n) exponentially.
 (10 = 1s) (100 - 2s) (10000 - 4s)